CNA-Tech/PKS-Ninja/LabGuides/Lab12-Git/readme.md

 </details>
 <br/>

-## 2.0 Branching, Merging and Forking
+## 2.0 Branching, Forking and contributing to repositories

 2.1 Branching and Merging